docsforadobe/premiere-plugin-guide/docs/ae-transition-extensions/getting-started.rst

 Compatibility Considerations
 ================================================================================

-For compatibility with plug-in hosts that doesn't support the AE Transition Extensions, a plug-in should check first for the existence of the PF_TransitionSuite suite.
-If it isn't available, the plug-in should act as a normal effect.
+For compatibility with plugin hosts that doesn't support the AE Transition Extensions, a plugin should check first for the existence of the PF_TransitionSuite suite.
+If it isn't available, the plugin should act as a normal effect.
 This is demonstrated in the SDK_CrossDissolve sample project.